rzafari42/libft/README.md

-# ESSENTIAL FONCTIONS IN C
+# Essential Fonctions in C